 Huntington Ingalls Industries, Inc. ("HII," the "Company," "we," "us," or "our") is a global, all-domain defense partner, building and delivering the world's most powerful, survivable naval ships and technologies that safeguard America's seas, sky, land, space, and cyber.
-For more than a century, our Ingalls Shipbuilding segment ("Ingalls") in Mississippi and Newport News Shipbuilding segment ("Newport News") in Virginia have built more ships in more ship classes than any other U.S. naval shipbuilder, making us America's largest shipbuilder.
-Our Mission Technologies segment develops integrated technology solutions and products that enable today's connected, all domain force.
+HII is organized into three reportable segments: Ingalls Shipbuilding ("Ingalls"), Newport News Shipbuilding ("Newport News"), and Mission Technologies.
+For more than a century, the Company's Ingalls segment in Mississippi and Newport News segment in Virginia have built more ships in more ship classes than any other U.S. naval shipbuilder, making HII America's largest shipbuilder.
+The Mission Technologies segment develops integrated solutions that enable today's connected, all-domain force.
 Headquartered in Newport News, Virginia, we employ over 44,000 people domestically and internationally.

 We conduct most of our business with the U.S. Government, primarily the Department of Defense.
 As prime contractor, principal subcontractor, team member, or partner, we participate in many high-priority U.S. defense programs.
 Ingalls includes our non-nuclear ship design, construction, repair, and maintenance businesses.
 Newport News includes all of our nuclear ship design, construction, overhaul, refueling, and repair and maintenance businesses.
-Our Mission Technologies segment provides a wide range of services and products, including command, control, computers, communications, cyber, intelligence, surveillance, and reconnaissance systems and operations; the application of Artificial Intelligence and machine learning to battlefield decisions; defense and offensive cyberspace strategies and electronic warfare; unmanned autonomous systems; live, virtual, and constructive training solutions; fleet sustainment; and critical nuclear operations.
+Our Mission Technologies segment is organized into four groups - All-Domain Operations, Warfare Systems, Global Security, and Uncrewed Systems - and specializes in a wide range of services and products across our capabilities, which include command, control, computers, communications, cyber, intelligence, surveillance, and reconnaissance ("C5ISR") systems and operations; the application of artificial intelligence and machine learning to battlefield decisions; defensive and offensive cyber, electronic warfare & space; uncrewed systems; live, virtual, and constructive training solutions; fleet sustainment; and critical nuclear operations.

 HII procures a large variety of products from many different suppliers.
-Some of the products HII procures from suppliers contain conflict minerals, which are also referred to as "3TGs" ("conflict minerals" and "3TGs" are tin, tantalum, tungsten and gold, as more specifically described in and covered by the Securities and Exchange Commission's regulations and guidance).
+Some of the products HII procures from suppliers contain conflict minerals, which are also referred to as "3TGs" ("conflict minerals" and "3TGs" are tin, tantalum, tungsten and gold, as more specifically described in and covered by the Securities and Exchange Commission's ("SEC") regulations and guidance).
 HII is a downstream purchaser and a number of steps removed in the supply chain from the mining and smelting of 3TGs.
 As a result, HII relies on its suppliers to represent whether the products they are supplying to HII contain 3TGs.
 Additionally, HII does not purchase raw ore or unrefined conflict minerals from mines or smelters and does not purchase products directly from any of the covered countries specified in the Rule (Democratic Republic of Congo, the Republic of the Congo, the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola), referred to collectively as the "DRC" in this CMR.

-This CMR relates to HII products that were manufactured, or contracted to be manufactured, and completed during calendar year 2023 and that contain necessary 3TGs.
+This CMR relates to HII products that were manufactured, or contracted to be manufactured, and completed during calendar year 2024 and that contain necessary 3TGs.
 This CMR was not subjected to an independent private sector audit.
-Statements provided below are made in good faith and reflect the Company's supplier infrastructure and information obtained to address the Rule.
+Statements provided below are made in good faith and reflect the

+Company's supplier infrastructure and information obtained to address the Rule.
 Factors that could affect the accuracy of statements in this CMR include, but are not limited to, incomplete supplier data or available smelter data, errors or omissions by suppliers or smelters, evolving identification of smelters, and incomplete information from industry or other third-party sources.